 Fertile soil supports vigorous plant growth that covers the soil surface early in the growing season.
 The increased soil cover will decrease soil moisture evaporation, decrease wind and water erosion, and maximize the amount of plant residue remaining after harvest to minimize erosion during the offseason.
-Vigorously growing plants are more resistant to biotic and abiotic stresses, including diseases and insects, weeds, and adverse weather conditions.
+Vigorously growing plants are more resistant to stresses caused by diseases, insects, weeds, and adverse weather conditions.